martinescardo/TypeTopology/README.md

 If you are citing only your files, then create a different bibtex file with only your name as author.

-## Current contributors in alphabetical order of given name
+## Current contributors in alphabetical order of first name

 * Alice Laroche
 * Andrew Sneap